 - There is an entire separate mountain for beginners to cut their teeth without being bombed by better skiers.

-- This is the perfect ski destination for families and ‘older’ skiers
+- This is the perfect ski destination for families with teens and the more mature but ‘young-at-heart’ skiers

 - The resort has a wonderful sense of history – it was the first place in the world to have a ski lift (in 1936).
 In its heyday it attracted frequent visitors from Hollywood.